R0quef0rt/corebox/README.md

 - Plex docker-compose template has CLAIM_ID hardcoded.
 This gives a person FULL ACCESS to the account (I think)

+## Known issues

+- In prod, the root partition is running out of space.
+Probably because Docker mount should be moved to /mnt

 ### To do

 - Add CI, CD, CM, unit testing, integration testing